Mike Zunino Player Props: Guardians vs. Mariners

-After going 0-for-3 in his most recent game, Mike Zunino and the Cleveland Guardians take on the Seattle Mariners (who will start Robbie Ray) at 10:10 PM ET on Friday.
+On Saturday, Mike Zunino (coming off going 1-for-3) and the Cleveland Guardians face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
+First pitch is at 9:40 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Mariners.
+He had a one-hit performance in his previous game (1-for-3) against the Mariners.

 Mike Zunino Game Info & Props vs. the Mariners